nimmis/docker-spigot/README.md

 ## First time run

-This will take a couple of minuters depending on computer and network speed.
+This will take a couple of minutes depending on computer and network speed.
 It will pull down the selected version on BuildTools and build a spigot.jar from the selected minecraft version.
 This is done in numerous steps so be patient.

-you can follow the output from the compilation with then command (assume that you given the cotainer the name spigot)
+you can follow the output from the compilation with then command (assume that you given the container the name spigot)

 	docker logs -f spigot